 More than just a driver, Green was an advisor and teacher, sharing with passengers his knowledge of southwestern Kansas and the prairie landscape.
 Green’s stage line grew into 70 vehicles and 1,000 horses covering 1,500 miles of Kansas plains.

 Standing some six feet tall, Green was described as a flamboyant, boastful character who liked to dominate a crowd while twirling his diamond-studded watch chains.
-He was also characterized as a whole-souled genial westerner who became universally a favorite of the traveling public.
+He was also characterized as a whole-souled genial westerner who became a favorite of the traveling public universally.
 He took great pride in the speed of his coaches and advertised that even “Father Time” couldn’t keep up with the “Cannonball.”

 But the flamboyant Green would also take no flack from customers.
 He once ejected Carrie Nation from his coach after she snatched a cigar from his mouth and tossed it away.